 Government Property: You may accept an item issued by a governmental entity that allows the use of property or facilities owned, leased, or operated by the entity.

 Food, Entertainment, Transportation, & Lodging: Benefits in the form of food, lodging, transportation, or entertainment are permissible if accepted as a "guest" and reported in accordance with any applicable reporting requirement.
 To accept something as a guest, the donor must be present.
+As to reporting requirements, the Governor, the Lieutenant Governor and members of the legislature are required to file annual personal financial statements on which they must report certain gifts worth more than $470.
 For most state employees there is no applicable reporting requirement.
 Board members and agency heads may be required to report certain gifts on their annual personal financial statement.

 The Texas Ethics Commission is an Equal Opportunity Employer and does not discriminate in providing services or employment.